AckerlyXu/heima/articles/event-hubs/event-hubs-dotnet-standard-getstarted-send.md

 Add the [`Microsoft.Azure.EventHubs`](https://www.nuget.org/packages/Microsoft.Azure.EventHubs/) NuGet package to your project.

-## Write some code to send messages to the Event Hub
+## Write some code to send messages to the event hub

 1. Add the following `using` statements to the top of the Program.cs file.

     ```csharp
     using Microsoft.Azure.EventHubs;
     using System.Text;
     using System.Threading.Tasks;
     ```

-2. Add constants to the `Program` class for the Event Hubs connection string and entity path (individual Event Hub name).
-Replace the placeholders in brackets with the proper values that were obtained when creating the Event Hub.
+2. Add constants to the `Program` class for the Event Hubs connection string and entity path (individual event hub name).
+Replace the placeholders in brackets with the proper values that were obtained when creating the event hub.

     ```csharp
     private static EventHubClient eventHubClient;